Putin says Trump appeared to agree that Russia didn't meddle in election

 Related: Melania Trump Meets Putin After Being Trapped in Residence Amid G-20

-The Russian president and his administration have continually denied that the Kremlin interfered in last year's presidential election, despite U.S. intelligence agencies concluding it was involved.
-Trump during a joint news conference in Warsaw this week contradicted the agencies' findings by suggesting that "other countries" could have also meddled in the campaign.
+The Russian president and his administration have repeatedly denied that the Kremlin interfered in last year's presidential election, despite the conclusion of U.S. intelligence agencies that Russia was involved.
+During a joint news conference in Warsaw this week, Trump contradicted the agencies' findings by suggesting that "other countries" could have also meddled in the campaign.

 "I think it could very well have been Russia, but I think well could have been other countries," Trump said.
 "And I won't be specific, but I think a lot of people interfere."